-601. Individual Studio Project (5).
-Pr., Department head approval.
+- 600. Drawing for the Public School (5).
+Studio exploration of traditional drawing media and methodology for public school teachers. - 601.
+Individual Studio Project (5).
+Pr., Department head's approval.
 Graduate work in the various disciplines designed by the student with approval of faculty involved.
 May be repeated for credit.
-This course may be taught concurrently with FA 401.

-634. Painting (5).
+This course may be taught concurrently with FA 401. - 620.
+Painting for the Public School (5).
+Studio exploration of traditional painting media and methodology for public school teachers. - 634.
+Painting (5).

-Graduate Painting; optional problems and media.
+Graduate painting; optional problems and media.
 May be repeated for credit.